- Where Does IoT Fit in Healthcare?

 Healthcare Charting

-This medical charting consists of medical history, demographics, diagnosis, medications, treatment plans, progress notes, immunization plans and schemes, allergies, tests (X-ray, cardiology, radiology, urine, blood, etc.), and the results.
-For instance, Augmedix helps in medical documentation so clinicians can focus on patient care.
+Patient charting is a time-intensive task for doctors, requiring meticulous documentation of demographics, diagnosis, medications, treatment plans, progress notes, immunization plans and schemes, allergies, tests (X-ray, cardiology, radiology, urine, blood, etc.), and the results.
+With IoT integration, clinicians can now access and update patient records using voice commands, streamlining the process and reducing administrative burden.
+For instance, platforms like Augmedix help in medical documentation so clinicians can focus on patient care.

 Also Read: The future of clinical trials – Unlocking AI’s potential to revolutionize healthcare research